mobilemancer/curly-octo-couscous/docs/HOW-TO.md

 #### VehicleRental.Server

-Clients connec tto the server.
-The server validates that the clients should have access.
-If the clients have access they can download vehicleTypes.
+The server relays information but is not the master of all data.
+It stores and manages VehicleTypeDefinitions (vehicle types with pricing formulas).
+Clients connect to the server and are authenticated based on settings in `appsettings.json`.
+If the client's connection is successful, a SignalR connection is established to push real-time updates to VehicleRental.CLI and VehicleRental.DevTools.CLI.

 #### VehicleRental.CLI

-This is the client used at assumed VehicleRental endpoints all over the world.
+This is the client used at franchise VehicleRental locations.
-The client connects to the server on startup and recieves VehicleTypes.
+The client connects to the server on startup and receives VehicleTypeDefinitions.
-The client cna also receive updated VehicleType information.
+The client can also receive updated VehicleTypeDefinition information via SignalR push notifications.

 #### VehicleRental.DevTools.CLI

 Used to administer the VehicleRental system.
-Enables CRUD operations over VehicleTypes.
+Enables CRUD operations over VehicleTypeDefinitions.
+Enables Add/Remove operations for Vehicles (relayed to specific location clients via SignalR).

 ## System Design Backstory